Saisrinivas122/csa0838-python-programming/README.md

- program to find given phrase is palindrome or not program to return a string array program for deleting a character in a word using function
+ program to find given phrase is palindrome or not program to return a string array program for deleting a character in a word using function program for product is divisible by sum .py program to calculate length of last word.py program to find longest substring.py program to findsalary for new year.py program to shuffle numbers.py program to reversing words in a string.py